FAQs

 Whether they are raised entirely indoors, outdoor bred, or free range, there’s a focus on good animal welfare.

-These farms must meet 322 requirements under the RSPCA’s detailed animal welfare Standard which are regularly assessed by specially trained RSPCA Assessors.
+Producers with RSPCA Approved certification must meet 410 requirements under the RSPCA’s detailed animal welfare Standard for Pigs, and are regularly assessed by specially trained RSPCA Assessors.

 What does ‘sow stall free’ mean on pork labels?

 Sow-stall free is also not a certification label, but rather a marketing term.
-This means that aspects of pig’s lives will only need to adhere to the legal minimums – which the RSPCA does not believe goes far enough for animal welfare.
+This means that aspects of the pigs lives will only need to adhere to the legal minimum, which the RSPCA does not believe goes far enough for animal welfare.

-An independent certification scheme that is focused on animal welfare, such as the RSPCA Approved Farming Scheme, goes above and beyond the legal minimums and is key in ensuring and verifying good welfare throughout the life of pigs on farm.
+An independent certification scheme that is focused on animal welfare, such as the RSPCA Approved Farming Scheme, goes above and beyond the legal minimums and is key in ensuring and verifying better welfare for pigs on farm against a higher welfare standard.

-You can find out more about how to navigate pork labelling by reading our blog.
+You can find out more about how to navigate pork labelling by reading our blog, Pork Labelling: How to Choose Higher-Welfare Pork

 What is ‘outdoor bred’ pork?